Bhargav-Singh/Internship-TSF_DataScience/task_1/README.md

-Aim : Predict the percentage of an student based on the no. of study hours.
+Aim : Predict the score of an student based on the no. of study hours.

 Link to notebok : https://colab.research.google.com/drive/1H0gj9p8GAWPEIePkgdGAfDXdS5qiWjrV?usp=sharing
+Link to Youtube Video:
+Link to Linkedin Post: